-A slogan or tagline is not a necessity but it is definitely a very handy asset for any business.
-Very briefly, it conveys what your business wishes to achieve.
-You can use it on your social media accounts, website, business cards, etc.
+A slogan or tagline is not a necessity, but it is definitely a handy asset to help you consistently communicate who and what your brand is.
+You can use it on your social media accounts, website, business cards, and more.

-A slogan, unlike your brand name, can change over time.
-As you start finding different angles for marketing, you can change your slogan.
+A slogan, unlike your brand name, may change over time.
+As you start considering the future of marketing, you can change your slogan.
 In fact, big organizations like Pepsi have used more than 30 slogans in the past.

 There is no fixed way of writing a slogan.
 However, you can keep the following points in mind while coming up with your own:

 Slogans usually tend to stick in the minds of your customers.
-They are a great way to build your brand’s image and reinforce it.
-Through your marketing campaigns, you can use your slogans to your advantage and improve brand recall among your audience.
+They are a great way to build your brand’s voice and reinforce it.
+Through your marketing campaigns, you can use your slogans to your advantage and induce audience memory.

-Just like your name and the slogan, the logo of your brand needs to be unique too.
+Just like your name and the slogan, your brand’s logo should be unique and memorable.
 You don’t want a logo that can be confused with that of other brands, especially your competitors.
 The logo should also be scalable to different sizes as you’ll need to use it everywhere.

 If you have a text-based logo, you can have an alternative square version of the logo.
-The square version can be used in places where text logo won’t work effectively.
-For example, Facebook has a text-based logo but also has a square logo with the alphabet “f” in it.
+The square version can be used in places where the text logo won’t work effectively.
+For example, Facebook has a text-based logo, but is defined by color and shape as well.

 a.
 Abstract Logos

-If you’re wondering how to build a brand logo which incorporates acronyms, it’s this one.
-In lettermark logos, you turn the initials of your business name into the logo.
-This can help make it easy for the customers to remember your company.
+To build a brand logo that incorporates text, try a lettermark logo.
+By turning the initials of your business name into the logo, consumers easily remember your brand name.
 IBM is a great example of this type of logo.

-When developing such a logo, you should keep in mind that you have a scalable version of the logo ready.
-You can turn the first letter into a separate logo or get another icon logo.
-As mentioned earlier, Facebook is the perfect example of the wordmark logo.
+When creating a brand logo, have a scalable version of the logo ready for use.
+You can turn the first letter into a separate logo or get another icon logo, as well.

 e.
 Icon Logo